clayball/nector/CONTRIBUTING.md

 **Bug reports are welcome**!

-Dissembling-Ferret uses Github Issues to keep track of bug reports.
+NECTOR uses Github Issues to keep track of bug reports.
 Please be sure to include the steps required to reproduce the bug, and a description of what you expect to be the correct behavior.

 [issue tracker](https://github.com/clayball/nector/issues)